Call Mon-Sun:

 How Can You Tell If Drug-Induced Psychosis Is Happening?

-Identifying drug-induced psychosis is about understanding what the symptoms are and being aware of behavior changes in individuals.
-If they begin experiencing hallucinations, delusions, or paranoia, if their thinking becomes more disorganized, if they are increasingly agitated or irritable, or if they have mood swings without a clear trigger, then a medication-induced psychotic disorder event may be occurring.
+Identifying drug-induced psychosis is about understanding what the symptoms are, when they began, and thorough investigation of root causes for symptoms that may have been neglected in the past.
+After beginning a medication, if they begin experiencing hallucinations, delusions, or paranoia, if their thinking becomes more disorganized, if they are increasingly agitated or irritable, or if they have mood swings without a clear trigger, then a medication-induced psychotic disorder event may be occurring.

 Who Is at Risk for Developing Prescription Drug-Induced Psychosis?

-Certain factors can increase the risk of developing psychosis, such as high dosage or prolonged use of medications, drug interactions, and pre-existing mental health conditions.
-Additionally, age, genetic factors, stress, history of substance misuse, a person’s general health and habits, and other medical conditions can heighten a person’s risk.
+Certain factors can increase the risk of developing psychosis, such as high dosage or prolonged use of medications, drug interactions, and other factors.
+Additionally, age, genetic factors, stress, history of substance misuse, toxic exposures, nutritional deficiencies, a person’s general health and habits, and other medical conditions are all good candidates for exploring best treatment options.

 How is Drug-Induced Psychosis Diagnosed?

 Drug-induced psychosis is diagnosed by reviewing a person’s medication history, such as looking for changes in prescriptions and assessing for symptoms like hallucinations or delusions.
-A professional will rule out other potential causes of psychosis by conducting exams and lab tests.
+A professional will explore other potential causes of psychosis by conducting exams and lab tests.

 Is Drug-Induced Psychosis Permanent?

-No, drug-induced psychosis is generally not permanent, and the duration and severity of the symptoms will vary among patients.
-Most cases resolve once the medication responsible for the psychosis is discontinued.
+Generally, no. Drug-induced psychosis is typically not permanent, and the duration and severity of the symptoms will vary among patients.
+Most cases resolve once the medication responsible for the psychosis is safely discontinued.
 However, some people may experience lingering effects and require extended treatment to fully recover.

 The Prevalence of Prescription Medication in America